nus-cs1010-2425-s2/website/docs/guides/environments.md

 <script id="asciicast-4rtH1KENV6QOdKtlY0T7mce0M" src="https://asciinema.org/a/4rtH1KENV6QOdKtlY0T7mce0M.js" async></script>

-## Accessing The PE Hosts from Outside SoC
+### Accessing The PE Hosts from Outside SoC

 The PE hosts can only be accessed from within the School of Computing networks.
-If you want to access it from outside, you need to connect through SoC VPN.
+If you want to access it from outside, you need to connect through SoC VPN (:material-alpha-d-circle: in Figure 1).

 First, you need to set up a Virtual Private Network (VPN) (See [instructions here](https://dochub.comp.nus.edu.sg/cf/guides/network/vpn)).
-The staff at `helpdesk@comp.nus.edu.sg` or the IT helpdesk in COM1, Level 1, will be able to help you with setting up if needed.
+The staff at the IT helpdesk in COM1, Level 1, will be able to help you with setting up if needed.
+You can also contact them via the NUS IT RT system at [https://rt.comp.nus.edu.sg](https://rt.comp.nus.edu.sg).

 !!! note "SoC VPN vs NUS VPN"

     Note that SoC VPN is different from NUS VPN.
 Connecting to NUS VPN only allows you access to the NUS internal network, but not the SoC internal network.

+### Accessing The PE Hosts from SoC Lab PCs

+CS1010 practical exams will be conducted in the programming labs in COM1, COM4, and AS6 using the Ubuntu environment on the lab PCs.
+Students are advised to use the lab PCs during regular lab sessions to familiarize themselves with the environment (:material-alpha-b-circle: in Figure 1).

+To access the PE hosts from the lab PCs during lab sessions:

+- Boot into Ubuntu if the PC is not already running Ubuntu
+- Log into the PC using the SoC Unix account
+- Launch the terminal and use `ssh` command above.

+!!! warning
+    The local home directory on the lab PCs will be cleaned regularly.  _Do not expect that files stored in the lab PCs to be persistent_.
+You can copy your files to external drive, to your home directory on the PE hosts, or to a cloud storage.

 ## Copying Files between PE Nodes and Local Computer

 Secure copy, or `scp`, is one way to transfer files between the programming environments and your local computer.   `scp` behaves just like `cp` (see [Unix: Essentials](unix-essentials.md)).
 The command takes in two arguments, the source and the destination.
 The difference is that we use the `<username>@<hostname>:<filename>` notation to specify a file on a remote host.